Fall/Winter Naturalist Programs

 During this hike we will focus on how to set up the picture to make it interesting, and we will take some great photos of things near and far.
 A camera is not required for this activity.

-There are wild edibles in the winter!
-Some of the foods we will be talking about on this fascinating hike are cattails, pine needle tea, and Labrador tea.
+There are wild edibles in the winter?
+Come on this fascinating hike to Lonely Lake are learn about edible tree bark, cattails, Labrador tea, and more.

 Winter Wilderness Survival Presentation and Hike